LDevi/GoogleHashCode2018/README.md

 The problem statement for the online qualification round is available [here](https://github.com/LDevi/GoogleHashCode2018/blob/master/doc/online_qualification_round_2018.pdf)

 ### Our implementation.
-We decided to use the C ++ language to answer the problem.
+We decided to use the C ++ language to resolve the problem.
-At first, we considered the problem of "self-driving rides" as the construction of a schedule.
+During the qualification round we considered the statement as "a schedule making" problem.
-Indeed, the number of cars, their positions but also all rides (duration + positions) are known in advance.
+Indeed, the number of cars, positions but also all rides (duration + positions) are known in advance.

-We got into the game and decided to continue working on the problem during the Extended Round.

 ### The first try.
 During the Online Qualification Round.
 Certainly not the most optimized, it is nonetheless a primordial step to understand the problem before going further in the process of optimization